 - Add logging facility for signal strength & number of connection breaks, etc. It helps greatly in debugging the field condition in case the GPRS connection is unreliable and you need to understand what’s going on.
 Ability to enable or disable logging is also useful.

-- Another thing which could be super helpful while debug is if you create transparent remote access to AT command interface.
+- Another thing that could be super helpful while debug is if you create transparent remote access to the AT command interface.
 For this, you must have another direct internet connectivity interface or PC interface like USB, Ethernet (to remote access).
 When debugging you can connect your device over the PC interface or cloud directly via the second interface (say ethernet) and give the AT commands and check the response.
 This greatly helps do the debug quickly.

 - For a reliable GSM/GPRS connection, keep your data packet small (~200 to 500 bytes).
 If you have unreliable or frequent disconnection, file transfer or big data packets will drop in-between most of the time.

 In a battery power IoT product, it is critical to optimize power consumption to have a longer battery backup.
 There are various methods (some were already mentioned above) with which power consumption could be optimized:

 - Choose the right GSM GPRS module.

 - Implement a smaller data packet (<500 bytes).